 - Ensure proper ventilation and clear any obstructions around exhaust outlets.

-- Test generator startup and output performance under normal load conditions.
+- Test startup and output performance under normal load conditions.

 Addressing potential post-storm issues early ensures the generator remains operational for extended outages or future weather events.